rehierl/node-tree-outliner/1-3-hierarchies/4-x-tree-equiv-set-of-seqs.md

 only contains the inner sequences of these nodes (i.e. `H0 = (H1 union H2)`).

 Note that even though H0 is only a (simple) hierarchy of sequences, H1 and H2 both are on their own strict hierarchies of sequences.
-That is, because any ancestor inner/outer sequence has more elements than any of its descendant inner/outer sequences.
+That is because any ancestor inner/outer sequence has more elements than any of its descendant inner/outer sequences.